 13. Cover Antenna with an Anti-Rust Paint to Protect from Elements

 13. Cover Antenna with an Anti-Rust Paint to Protect from Elements: Please Note: We No longer recommend using Duct tape as on the image above, we have found on a small number of vehicles this holds in moisture and can give false alarms.
 Please cover with an anti rust paint such as a car underseal (as used to protect the underneath of a car chassis), or an alternative like wax oil.
 At either end of the antenna you can use the left over 50% of the included black mastic.

 15. Connect Twin Antenna Wire to Bumper: It is recommended to get someone's help and while they hold the bumper, you can connect the twin antenna wire to the antenna tape on your bumper.
 Tape or fasten any loose twin wire to the bumper or pull any excess wire back into the car so it does not touch the bodywork to prevent interference.

 17. Pre-Test Sensor With Bumper Back in Place Held With Clips Only

 17. Pre-Test Sensor With Bumper Back in Place held With Clips Only: As detailed on the installation instructions, prior to re-fitting the bumper securely do a pre-test to ensure the PD1 is working correctly and the detection range is to your satisfaction.
 Engage reverse gear with the ignition on and walk up to the bumper.
 After each walk test de-select reverse gear to reset the PD1.

 18. Replace Bumper and Do a Real Test

 18. Replace Bumper and Do a Real Test: Now test the PD1 sensor on various objects including cars, kerbs, people, garden objects, etc. Different objects may give a slightly different detection range.

 Sales & Advice

-Contact our sales team 9am to 5pm, Monday to Friday.
+Contact our technical support team 9am to 5pm, Monday to Friday.